The Perfect Itinerary for One Week in Malta

 - Radisson Blu Resort & Spa, Malta Golden Sands: located in Golden Bay and 2min walking distance to a lovely beach.
 Big double room with balcony (sea view or countryside view) starting from 150€/night, breakfast for an additional 20€.
-Best feature: direct access to the beach, view, delicious breakfast, during summertime you can get complimentary sun bed and umbrella on the beach.
+Best feature: direct access to the beach, view, delicious breakfast and during summertime, you have free sunbeds and umbrellas on the private beach.

 3) Gozo (2 days)

 The third chapter of your week in Malta will take place in Gozo, Malta’s little sister island.

 You first need to go to Cirkewwa to take the ferry to Gozo.
 From Mellieha, it’s only a 10min drive by car.
 There is no need to check departure times beforehand, no matter when you go, there is always a ferry leaving soon (especially during high season).